rapidmyst/rage/example-csv-migration-genealogy/README.md

 ```

-Follow the example documentation to migrate the CSV data into Grakn.
+Follow the complete [documentation](https://grakn.ai/pages/documentation/examples/CSV-migration.html) to migrate the CSV data into Grakn.